Synthetic Data Generation for Brain-Computer Interfaces: Overview, Benchmarking, and Future Directions: Benchmark Experiments

 \subsubsection{ESD Datasets}

-Two clinical seizure detection datasets are evaluated.
-EEG signals in both datasets were recorded with 19 unipolar electrodes placed according to the international 10–20 system, and 18 bipolar channels were derived from them.
-Each bipolar channel was preprocessed using a 50 Hz notch filter and a 0.5-50 Hz band-pass filter, after which the continuous signals were segmented into 4-second trials. \begin{itemize} \item CHSZ \cite{Wang2023TASA}: Comprises EEG recordings from 27 pediatric patients (aged 3 months to 10 years), acquired using 19 unipolar channels at sampling rates of 500 or 1000 Hz.
+Two clinical seizure detection datasets are evaluated. \begin{itemize} \item CHSZ \cite{Wang2023TASA}: Comprises EEG recordings from 27 pediatric patients (aged 3 months to 10 years), acquired using 19 unipolar channels at sampling rates of 500 or 1000 Hz.
+The 1,000 Hz trials were downsampled to 500 Hz for consistency.
 All seizure events were annotated by certified neurologists, with precise labeling of seizure onset and offset. \item NICU \cite{Stevenson2019}: A large-scale neonatal EEG corpus collected in the neonatal intensive care unit of Helsinki University Hospital.
-EEG signals were recorded at 256 Hz using the same electrode configuration as CHSZ.
 Annotations were provided independently by three clinical experts with a temporal resolution of 1s.
 For our experiments, we adopt a consensus subset consisting of 39 neonates with confirmed seizure activity. \end{itemize}

+For preprocessing, EEG signals in both seizure datasets were recorded with 19 unipolar electrodes placed according to the international 10-20 system, and 18 bipolar channels were derived from them \cite{Stevenson2019}.
+Each bipolar channel was preprocessed using a 50 Hz notch filter and a 0.5-50 Hz band-pass filter, after which the continuous signals were segmented into 4-second trials \cite{Wang2023TASA}.